Thai yoga massage

-Thai Therapeutic Massage and Thai Medicine are said to have been founded but the legendary Shivago Komarpaj, a physician from over 2500 years ago.
+Thai yoga and Therapeutic Massage is Traditional Thai Medicine are said to have been founded but the legendary Shivago Komarpaj, a physician from over 2500 years ago.
 He was from northern India and said to be a friend and personal physician of the Buddha.
 He also worked with the Magadha King Bimbasara and the Buddhist nuns and monks called the Sangha.
 Though there are a combination of influences for Thai medicine from Chinese, Indian and Southeast Asian culture credit is giving mostly to Mr. Komarpaj.

 Thai Therapeutic massage is one of the four branches of Traditional Thai medicine.
 It is a healing technique that was practiced before doctors.
 The massage involves deep massage and stretching and it happens on the floor on a firm mattress or a mat.
 It is a therapeutic procedure that provides relaxation and restores healthy blood circulation.
 It also treats energy blockages, weak, dysfunctional organs, aches and pains, stress and tension, flexibility, paralysis, nerve problems and postural alignments.

 Thai massages a world known technique.
 It reached the United States in the late 1980s.